jamisonordway/violet/README.md

 Immediate next steps:

-* Correct the React bug that causes main component to render twice.
-  - FreewritesController#index is being called twice from the Rails API.
-Figure out why this is happening.
+* Configure CORS to accept POST/PATCH/DELETE requests.

-* Complete Devise implementation for authentication/authorization.
+* Devise implementation for authentication/authorization.

 * Extract Freewriting Entry functionality to it's own page, and style the homepage.

 * Add routes and Redux.

+* Add pages for completed sections and songs.